jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 ### Set up an L2VPN connection
 To create an l2vpn connection between two routers (we perform these in our [video](https://youtu.be/UkHj9OgHHyo) which you can use a reference):

-- Establish a NETCONF connection between Frinx ODL and each of the two routers between which the L2VPN will be configured.
+- **Establish a NETCONF connection** between Frinx ODL and each of the two routers between which the L2VPN will be configured.

-To do this, use Postman REST calls: `NETCONF connection/connect pe1` (for router 1) and `NETCONF connection/connect pe2` (for router 2):
+  - To do this, use Postman REST calls: `NETCONF connection/connect pe1` (for router 1) and `NETCONF connection/connect pe2` (for router 2):

-- Configure the REST call `NETCONF connection/connect pe1` according to your setup for router 1:
+  - Configure the call `NETCONF connection/connect pe1` according to your setup for router 1:
     - *URL:*  In the URL, replace /{/{odl_ip/{/} with the IP of the system you are running the Frinx ODL distribution on.
 Or
     - *Body:* In the call body, edit the fields according to your setup:
 ```json
 {
   "node": [